Satyagraha

 Gandhi maintained that the results of using the great principle

-in us, it becomes irresistible.
-But the test and condition of
+awakened in us, it becomes irresistible.
+But the test and

-hate, daily widens the circle of destruction, and to that extent promotes
+the law of hate, daily widens the circle of destruction, and to

 What relevance does the science of non-violence have to modern times